siberianfox/tinygwiki/Developer-Notes.md

 The best way to understand the code is to read it.
 It's pretty well commented.
 Here are some [additional notes](https://github.com/synthetos/TinyG/wiki/Developer-Notes-Additional) that explain a few things that are too wordy for the code comments.

-Here are somt things we [learned about using github](https://github.com/synthetos/TinyG/wiki/Developer-Notes-Github), mostly the hard way.
+Here are some things we [learned about using github](https://github.com/synthetos/TinyG/wiki/Developer-Notes-Github), mostly the hard way.

 ## Set Up a Windows Compile Environment for TinyG
 This is the easiest way to get set up for compilation.
 It uses the pre-existing project files for AVRStudio4 or AtmelStudio6 to mamnage the git clone working directory.